 PRINCIPAL INVESTMENT STRATEGIES

-Investment objective: To seek long-term capital appreciation.

-The Board of Trustees can change the fund's investment objective and strategies without shareholder approval.
+The fund's investment objective is to seek to provide a high level of income.
+Capital appreciation is a secondary investment objective.
+The Board of Trustees can change the fund's investment objectives and strategies without shareholder approval.